We apologize for temporary issues with the appearance or functionality of this site. They are being addressed.

 - High School Appling County High School

-Buxton hit .513 with 17 doubles and 38 steals as a high school senior while going 10-0 with 154 K in 81 innings as a pitcher.
-On May 31, he struck out 18 to help his team win its first state title.
+Buxton hit .513 with 17 doubles and 38 steals as a high school senior while going 10-0 with 154 strikeouts in 81 innings as a pitcher.
+On May 31, 2012, he struck out 18 to help his team win its first state title.
 He had been timed at 6.6 seconds in the 60-yard dash as well.
-His athleticism also shown through on the football field, where he was an All-State receiver and defensive back with a football scholarship offer to the University of Georgia.
+His athleticism also shone through on the football field, where he was an All-State receiver and defensive back with a football scholarship offer to the University of Georgia.
 All that was enough to convince the Minnesota Twins to pick him second overall in the 2012 amateur draft, one selection after Carlos Correa of Puerto Rico.
-He soon signed for a $6 million bonus and made his pro debut with the GCL Twins on June 22nd, going 0-for-4.
-He also played for the Elizabethton Twins that first season, ending up with a combined batting line of .248/.344/.448 in 48 games.
+He signed for a $6 million bonus and made his pro debut with the GCL Twins on June 22nd, going 0-for-4.
+He also played for the Elizabethton Twins that first season, finishing with a combined batting line of .248/.344/.448 in 48 games.

 - 2013 Baseball America Minor League Player of the Year Cedar Rapids Kernels, Midwest League and Fort Myers Miracle, Florida State League

 - 2013 MVP Midwest League Cedar Rapids Kernels

 - AL Gold Glove Winner (2017)